bhza/bhza/README.md

 </div>
 <br><br><br><br>

-# The Greatness of Free Software
+# :tada: 🐧 The Greatness of Free Software

 Free software is more than just an alternative to proprietary software; it is a philosophy that champions user freedom and knowledge sharing.
 As Richard Stallman said: